Random Walk in Changing Environment: Simple examples

 \begin{example} For any elliptic distribution on paths in $G=(V,E)$ (starting with $X_0$), and any (proper) choice of conductances $C$ there is a proper, adaptive, monotone (increasing or decreasing) RWCE, bounded (from below or above, resp.) by $(V,E,C)$, inducing this distribution on $X$. \end{example}

 If we drop monotonicity, but require boundedness instead then we can still produce any distribution that has \emph{bounded conditional probabilities}, i.e. the probability for traversing a given edge is uniformly bounded away from zero.
-In particular, we have the following example on $\N$ ($C_t(j)$ denotes the conductance of the edges $(j,j+1)$ at time $t$):
+In particular, we have the following example on $\N$:

-\begin{example} The RWCE with conductances $C_t(X_t,X_t +1)=2$ and $C_t(j,j+1)=1$ for $j\neq X_t$ is bounded from above and below by a recurrent graph, adaptive, non-monotone and transient. \end{example}
+\begin{example} The RWCE with conductances $C_t(X_t,X_t +1)=2$ and $C_t(j,j+1)=1$ for $j\neq X_t$ is bounded from above and below by a recurrent graph, adaptive, nonmonotone and transient. \end{example}

 Indeed, $X_t$ is simply a biased RW and is therefore transient.

 We have thus seen that neither boundedness nor monotonicity are enough to draw any significant conclusions about the RWCE, at least in the adaptive setting.